translatable-exegetical-tools/Abbott-Smith/README.md

 Markup Information
 =

 All text from the lexicon will be included and marked up using CrossWire.org's iteration of TEI XML, which supports several features of OSIS XML that are relevant to biblical studies (especially biblical references).
 For helpful documentation on this iteration of TEI, see http://www.crosswire.org/wiki/TEI_Dictionaries.
 For the schema definition, see http://www.crosswire.org/OSIS/teiP5osis.1.4.xsd.
+For detailed documentation on TEI dictionaries, see http://www.tei-c.org/release/doc/tei-p5-doc/en/html/DI.html.

 Note that until markup is complete, the file will not validate because the &lt;body> and &lt;div> elements cannot contain text (only certain elements), but the text layer provides such text.
 However, a validator can be used to identify other problems in the document and the raw text be deleted if one wishes to work with text that has already been cleaned up.